 During the Second World War the Chateaud de Boutemont was a Gestapo headquarters and various Resistance fighters were interrogated here.
 It also served as a hospital for German and English (after liberation) soldiers.

 In later happier times the chateau was rented by a director of Olympia who invited friends to stay at the chateau including Charles Aznavour.

 The Chateau de Boutemont is close to Lisieux which is worth a visit to see its stunning Basilica.
 It is an important pilgrim town dedicated to Saint Teresa.
 It is also close to Le Bec Hellouin which is a most beautiful village with lots of pretty half-timber buildings.

-Map of The Chateau de Boutemont and places to visit
+Map of Chateau de Boutemont and places nearby

-Visit near The Chateau de Boutemont with France This Way reviews
+Visit near Chateau de Boutemont with France This Way reviews

 ... or see ALL recommended places to visit in Calvados